tranquilit/WAPT-Documentation/source/wapt-configuration/ini-file/wapt-get.ini.rst

   * - ``service_auth_type`` = system
     - How the self service authentication works.
 Possible values are:
       ``system``, ``waptserver-ldap`` or ``waptagent-ldap``
+  * - ``uninstall_allowed`` = 1
+    - Whether or not it is possible for the user to uninstall applications via the self-service.

 .. _wapt-get-ini-waptserver:
 .. _wapt-get-ini-kerberos: